AnkitNigam1985/stratascratch.github.io/guides/how-to-share-your-datasets-with-other-users/how-to-share-your-datasets-with-other-users.md

 ![strata scratch](assets/3.png)

-The first tab contains the user info – your user name, password, schema access which lists the users who have access to your database, profile status, the user role, and the number of log-ins.
+The first tab contains the user info – your username, password, schema access which lists the users who have access to your database, profile status, the user role, and the number of log-ins.

 The second tab contains your personal information – your first and last name, and your email address.

 Below the Personal Info tab are options whether you want to edit your profile or reset your password.

 - To start sharing your dataset, simply click on the Edit User box.
-This will open the Edit User Information page where you can edit your name, password, and users who have access on your database.
+This will open the Edit User Information page where you can edit your name, password, and users who have access to your database.

 ![strata scratch](assets/3a.png)